List of DOS commands: COPY

 The command is available in MS-DOS versions 1 and later.

 CTTY

 Defines the terminal device (for example, COM1) to use for input and output.

 The command is available in MS-DOS versions 2 and later.

 DATE

 Displays the system date and prompts the user to enter a new date.
 Complements the TIME command.

 The command is available in MS-DOS versions 1 and later.

 DBLBOOT

-(Not a command: This is a batch file added to DOS 6.X Supplemental Disks to help create DoubleSpace boot floppies.)
+A batch file added to DOS 6.X Supplemental Disks to help create DoubleSpace boot floppies.

 DBLSPACE

 A disk compression utility supplied with MS-DOS version 6.0 (released in 1993) and version 6.2.